|

 43. "We're approaching the target now, Sir," a yeoman said to Dal El,

-had intervened.
+began.
 It was a moon-sized meteor, perfect

-possible that the Jolvians
+subject at hand, "It's possible the Jolvians

 44.